jimmy-guzman/ahorita/README.md

 curl -fsSL https://bun.sh/install | bash
 ```

-or if you have already have it installed you update, by running the following:
+or if you have already have it installed you can update, by running the following:

 ```
 bun upgrade